Curriculum Provision at New Brancepeth Primary School

 These include English, Maths, Science, ICT, History, Geography, Art, Design Technology, Music , PE, Religious Education and Modern Foreign Languages.
-‘Basic Skills’ – Literacy and Numeracy- are usually taught each morning, with other subjects taught during afternoon sessions.
+‘Basic Skills’ – English and Maths – are usually taught each morning, with other subjects taught during afternoon sessions.

 Staff and Governors have agreed that opportunities to develop an awareness of Multiculturalism, Environmentalism, Enterprise and the pupils’ mining heritage should, wherever possible, be taken when planning schemes of work.

 During daily sessions, there is significant focus in Reception year and Key Stage 1 on reading, through teaching of phonics.
-This school follows the ‘Read Write Inc’ programme and pupils’ progress is monitored regularly, with extra support given when needed.
+As a school we use the governments Letters and Sounds document.

 Throughout their time in school, children are encouraged to read at home.
 Children have regular guided reading sessions with their teacher, where books are discussed and themes explored.
 Children take books home from the Oxford Reading Tree scheme.
 These are graded in level of ability and staff monitor progress through the various levels.